 Updates on the price for all optional excursions are usually available in the update information we send out about two months before departure.
 Do check on-line for the latest copy of this document as well.
-Do be aware though that you are covering an enormous amount of territory on this trip and visiting many destinations, and consequently you may well spend a lot.
-Africa is 'not cheap' particularly when you add in game park entry fees.
+Do be aware though that you are covering some distance on this trip, and consequently you may well spend a lot.
+Africa is 'not cheap'.
 Much of what you see though will afford you priceless memories and allow you to be actively involved to the limit.
 And remember that the money you spend also enables much- needed cash to go to local people and wildlife conservation.

 The optionals listed are usually those most clients wish to do.
-If you choose not to do an optional activity, do bear in mind that this is your chance to catch up on washing and communications, read, relax and take time for yourself.
+If you choose not to do an optional activity, this is your chance to catch up on washing and communications, read, relax and take time for yourself.
 During these periods the truck is usually parked up at a campsite where there are adequate facilities for you to be quite comfortable while you wait.
 Your crew will also, when possible, help you with alternative activities - e.g. safe places to take local walks that might be available throughout the route, swim, cycle, hire a canoe, kick a soccer ball around with the local kids, go fishing, visit the local markets or post office, church, club or coffee shop.